cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_19.rst

 |
 | any port in a storm
 | Definition: in adverse circumstances one welcomes any source of relief or escape.
+|
+| behemoth
+| Definition: a huge or monstrous creature.
+| Definition: something enormous, especially a big and powerful organization.
+| Usage: shoppers are now more loyal to their local stores than to faceless behemoths.